 For graduate admission (admission to a Master's or Ph.D. program) at the University of Miami, you must contact the program that interests you directly.
 At the graduate level, each program makes their own admission decisions.
-For help in locating a graduate program, please visit Amy or Jenny.
+For help in locating a graduate program, please visit the Associate Director.